leverh/react-bookhub-app/README.md

 * As a user, I want to be able to comment and engage with other users regarding book reviews.

 3. **Engagement Features**
-* As a user, I want to view the 'Book of the Week' to discover popular and recommended reads.
+* As a user, I want to view the 'Book of the Week' to discover recommended reads.
 * As a user, I want to see a literary quote for daily inspiration and reflection.

 4. **Profile Management and Interaction**